postsharp/Metalama.Documentation/content/getting-started/creating-simple-aspects/creating-simple-aspects.md

 ---

 # Creating simple aspects
 You have seen how using aspects you can modify your program before it is compiled.
-In this chapter you shall learn how to create
+In this chapter you shall learn how to create your own aspects targetting several parts of the code

 ## Different aspect types
 The following diagram shows the relationship between several types available in `Metalama.Framework.Aspects` namespace to create simple aspects easily.